-On April 6, 2009, we announced that we gave notice to the indenture trustee of our election to redeem \$150.0 million in aggregate principal amount of our $7^{1/2}$ % senior subordinated notes due May 2010, at a redemption price equal to 100% of the principal amount outstanding, plus accrued interest to the redemption date.
-Effective May 1, 2009, the notes are redeemable at par at our option.
-We expect to fund the redemption on or about May 19, 2009.
-On that date, the redemption price will become due and payable and interest on the redeemed notes will cease to accrue.
-Following the completion of the redemption, approximately \$75.4 million of our $7^{1/2}$ % senior subordinated notes due May 2010 will remain outstanding under the indenture.
-We expect to fund the redemption primarily with cash flow generated from operations, together with amounts available under our senior credit facilities.
+71⁄2% Senior Subordinated Notes.
+On June 10, 2009, we announced that we provided notice to the indenture trustee of our election to redeem all of our outstanding 71⁄2% senior subordinated notes due May 2010, in the aggregate principal amount of \$75.4 million at a redemption price equal to 100% of the principal amount outstanding, plus accrued interest to the redemption date.
+The notes were redeemed in accordance with their terms on July 28, 2009.
+On that date, the redemption price was paid in full and interest on the redeemed notes ceased to accrue.
+All of our 71⁄2% senior subordinated notes due May 2010 are now paid in full.
+The redemption price was funded primarily with cash flow generated from operations, together with amounts drawn under our senior credit facilities.